 - May 21, 2017

 How would you fill in this sentence?
 I would rather _____________ than get a root canal.
 You’ve probably heard some variation of this at one time or another.
 Somehow root canals have become synonymous with something painful or something awful in our culture.
+Believe it or not though, there are several benefits to having a root canal!

 And frankly, we don’t think that’s fair.
 Pain free root canal treatments have done a lot of good for patients at our dentist office in Shorewood, IL.